 I’m with you, Mama!
 I normally start planning my next school year in February.
 So, while this program won’t be complete until late July, I want to give you an overview of everything that’s planned.
 Please don’t be upset if these plans are later altered or adjusted!

-If you have downloaded and began reading Gentle + Classical Nature, you'll find that we are pursuing Charlotte Mason's "Formidable Attainments for a Child of 6" between these TWO courses.
+If you have downloaded and began reading Gentle + Classical Nature, you will have found out that we are pursuing Charlotte Mason's "Formidable Attainments for a Child of 6" between these TWO courses.
+However, the BULK of the Attainments are pursued in GC Nature.
+Therefore, we only tackle a small handful in GC Preschool 2.

 What are these "Formidable Attainments"?